Personal Chair in Corporate Finance

 Roles and Responsibilities

-- Course Leader for Shareholder Value and ESG (MSc), Foundation of Finance Theory (MSc) and Financial Development (MSc)
+- Course Leader for Shareholder Value and ESG (MSc), Financial Development (MSc) and the Dissertation Module (MSc).

 Background

-Professor Wenxuan Hou (Wen) is the Professor and Chair of Corporate Finance at the University of Edinburgh, a position he has held since 2016.
-His research spans corporate finance, climate finance, fintech, and financial development, with a recent emphasis on how historical legacies and social dynamics shape economic and financial systems.
-His research has been published in a range of academic journals, including the Journal of Financial Economics, Journal of Financial Intermediation, Journal of Corporate Finance, European Journal of Operational Research, Journal of Economic Behavior & Organization, Auditing: A Journal of Practice & Theory, and Energy Economics, among others.
-He also published six books and has received multiple awards for his contributions to teaching and mentorship, including the Award for Excellence in Doctoral Supervision and several Best Teaching Awards.
+Professor Wenxuan Hou (Wen) is Chair and Professor of Corporate Finance at the University of Edinburgh, a position he has held since 2016.
+His research spans corporate finance and financial development, with a particular focus on how historical legacies, institutional structures, and social dynamics shape modern economic and financial systems.
+His recent work examines how trust, culture, and governance influence financial inclusion, innovation, and inequality, drawing on interdisciplinary perspectives from finance, economics, and the social sciences.
+His research has been published in Journal of Financial Economics, Journal of Financial Intermediation, Journal of Corporate Finance, European Journal of Operational Research, Journal of Economic Behaviour & Organization, Auditing: A Journal of Practice & Theory, and Energy Economics, among others.
+He also published several books and received multiple awards for teaching and mentorship, including the Award for Excellence in Doctoral Supervision and several Best Teaching Awards.

 Professor Hou is an elected Fellow of the Royal Society of Edinburgh (FRSE) and Member of the Academia Europaea (MAE).
 He previously served as Co-Chair of the Young Academy of Scotland (2018-2021) and 30th President of the Chinese Economic Association (UK/Europe).
-He is Co-Editor of the British Accounting Review (2021- April 2025) - the flagship journal of the British Accounting and Finance Association (BAFA), and Editor-in-Chief of Journal of Chinese Economic and Business Studies (2020- July 2025) - a journal on sustainable development based at TMCD University of Oxford.
-He also holds an honorary professorship at the University of Cape Town.
+He was Co-Editor of The British Accounting Review (2021–April 2025), the flagship journal of the British Accounting and Finance Association (ranked top four in Business Finance and top one in Accounting by the 2024 Impact Factor), and Editor-in-Chief of Journal of Chinese Economic and Business Studies (2020–July 2025), an Oxford-based Q1 journal (TMCD, University of Oxford) focusing on sustainable development and UN SDG 17.
+He also holds an Honorary Professorship at the University of Cape Town.
 He received his PhD from Manchester Business School and worked at Durham University before joining the University of Edinburgh in 2012.

 Research Interests